COLLABORATIVE TRAINING HUB

 DISCLAIMER: Each video of the series is in English.
 Automatically generated subtitles in both French and English are available but may not be fully accurate.

 This 18-part mini-series by CANTRAIN compiles for you the full-length sessions from our 2024 Clinical Trials Training Summit, held in Montréal in February 2024.
-Watch or rewatch these sessions that give you key updates and insights from experts across the clinical trials landscape, from strategies to make clinical trials more patient centric, to discussing the benefits of incorporating a behavioural science perspective in clinical trials, and hearing first-hand the experience of developing and implementing a comprehensive clinical trials competency framework.
+This mini-series covers a variety of topics from strategies to make clinical trials more patient centric, to discussing the benefits of incorporating a behavioural science perspective in clinical trials, and hearing first-hand the experience of developing and implementing a comprehensive clinical trials competency framework.
+Watch or rewatch these sessions that give you key updates and insights from experts across the clinical trials landscape.

 # | Presenter | Title | Duration |